s44s/wafs/README.md

 In the folder 'app' you can find the basic code for a single page web app.
 Website is live on: [https://s44s.github.io/wafs/app/](https://s44s.github.io/wafs/app/)

 Op zijn minst willen we zien:
-* linkToLiveDemo ? review(assignment) : assignGrade(1); We don’t care if this means exposing your API key but we want to see it live on our computer.
 * What does your app do, what’s its purpose (i.e. passing butter) Show, don't (just) tell
 * What do others need to know about how it works
 * Which API does it use and what are the limitations (rate limit)